skeeto/astroterm/README.md

   -f, --fps=<int>           Frames per second (default: 24) -s, --speed=<float>       Animation speed multiplier (default: 1.0) -c, --color               Enable terminal colors
-  -C, --constellations      Draw constellations stick figures.
+  -C, --constellations      Draw constellation stick figures.
 Note: a
                             constellation is only drawn if all stars in the figure are over the threshold -g, --grid                Draw an azimuthal grid